shsagir/play-area-sync/docs/craft-3-tuning.md

 ## Get ready

-Make sure to have followed [our guides](/craft-3-about) so far.
-By now your local and fortrabbit Craft should already be running.
+Make sure to have followed [our guides](/craft-3-about) so far, either with a Senior workflow or Junior workflow  By now your local and fortrabbit Craft should already be running.

 ## Updating Craft